Sushanth – A Journey from Laughter to Love Part 3

 Me: “Thanks,” I said with sarcasm.

 Though I acted cool, I was still haunted by that one glimpse of her.
-I was completely free from all my thoughts and came home, as our vibe is always high.
-But these days, I hadn’t even seen Manasa either.
-I thought maybe she had gone to her relative’s home or somewhere else.
-I was vibing with my friends, laughing loudly, trying to forget—but somewhere in my heart, I could still feel her presence.
+I came home, vibing with my friends, laughing loudly, trying to forget—but somewhere in my heart, I could still feel her presence.
 She had unknowingly built a tiny home in a corner of my soul.

-That night, I slept off early, hoping for nothing, yet yearning for something.
+That night, I slept early, hoping for nothing, yet yearning for something.

 My mom was genuinely surprised.